-Dedicated parking spaces are available closer to the House in the top car park, approximately 50 meters from the House entrance.
-The main car park is approximately 250 meters from the House entrance.
+Dedicated parking spaces are available closer to the House in the top car park, approximately 50 metres from the House entrance.
+The main car park is approximately 250 metres from the House entrance.

 Due to the domestic scale of the house we are only able to accommodate wheelchairs with dimensions less than 115cm (L) X 65cm (W) / 45″ (L) X 25″ (W).

-Charleston has two visitor wheelchairs which can be reserved in advanced or booked on the day.
+Charleston has two visitor wheelchairs which can be reserved in advance or booked on the day.

-Guide dogs are welcome in the House, Garden and throughout the site.
+Guide dogs are welcome in the House, Garden, Shop, Café and throughout the site.
 No other dogs are permitted, so please ensure your dog is wearing its identifying jacket.